nikitavoloboev/data/health/nutrition/foods.md

 Most of my diet consists of eating raw foods like almonds, walnuts, blueberries, bananas and avocados.

-I try to cover my micro nutrient needs by consuming the same set of superfoods daily (NutriBoost).
-Usually in form of a small smoothie, otherwise eaten raw:
+I try to cover my micro nutrient needs by consuming the same set of superfoods daily (NutriFull).
+Usually in form of a small smoothie or eaten raw after my [fast](fasting.md).

 - Blueberries (200g+)
 - Broccoli / Kale (50g+)
 - Walnuts / Almonds (100g+)

 Can be consumed in one go or throughout the day.
-This NutriBoost also includes consuming few [supplements](supplements.md).
+This NutriFull also includes consuming few [supplements](supplements.md).

-I try to fast and limit my food initake for prolonged periods of time.
-Either daily 16 hour fast or sometimes full day fasts.

 I use [Paprika app](https://www.paprikaapp.com/) to store all my recipes & the foods I can eat sorted into categories (with top first).
 Here is how it looks: